mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 would observe a 5 second delay.
 This is not configurable in the URI, so this must be overriden internally.
 Since mongocryptd is a local process, there should only be a very short delay after spawning mongocryptd for it to start listening on sockets.
-See the SDAM spec description of `cooldownMS <https://github.com/mongodb/specifications/blob/6bc8afe3516d2274c3f646e8293af15cf8651e8c/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst#cooldownms>`_.
+See the SDAM spec description of `cooldownMS <../source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst#cooldownms>`_.

+Because single threaded drivers may exceed ``serverSelectionTimeoutMS`` by the duration of the topology scan, ``connectTimeoutMS`` is also reduced.

 Future work
 ===========